Edward J. Laurance

 Edward J. "Ed" Laurance is a retired American academic and expert on international arms control, with a particular focus on small arms and light weapons.
 He is best known for his role in establishing international policy frameworks at the United Nations to limit the illicit proliferation of small arms, as well as for his long career as a professor and administrator at the Monterey Institute of International Studies (MIIS).
-He has written dozens and dozens of published papers, articles, and books related to his subject matter.
+He has written published papers, articles, and books related to this subject matter.
 He retired from MIIS in 2017 after 25 years of teaching and research.

 Laurance engaged with governments, international organizations, and non-governmental actors, introducing perspectives across institutional boundaries and contributing to the diffusion of norms and policy change.
 He has been described as a "boundary role occupant," someone who had limited and realistic expectations about their influence, but nevertheless pushed others into adopting stricter international gun control measures.